Agnes Family, Agnes and Aimee (4 Years and 18 Months)

 Arcese Family, Felix and Milo (4 and 2 years)

 Our children are always eager to go to school each day because of the fantastic teachers that Blue House has.
-From the diverse mix of international and local staff, it is so lovely to see Felix and Milo make meaningful connections with both their homeroom teachers, as well as the extended specialist team including the mandarin lao shi, music teacher and Atelierista.
+From the diverse mix of international and local staff, it is so lovely to see Felix and Milo make meaningful connections with both their homeroom educators.
 I genuinely feel as though every teacher takes a deep interest in each child, helps nurture their curious spirit, and continuously creates opportunities for them to explore their passions & interests.

 Newman Family, Ayla and Asher (4 and 2 years)

 Both children attended Blue House Infant & Toddler Atelier playgroups since they were babies.
 They were both really happy exploring the indoor atelier environment and the outdoor spaces of the school and it felt like it was a natural transition to join the preschool.
-We were looking for a positive atmosphere where the children can enjoy learning.
+We were looking for a positive atmosphere where the children could enjoy learning.
 They both settled extremely well with the excellent support of the teachers who have a passion for stimulating and inspiring children, creating a homely and exciting learning environment.
 We wanted our children to be encouraged and free to be themselves.
-From the class teachers to the art, Mandarin and music specialists, the teachers get to know the children as individuals and understand what makes them thrive.

 Our youngest absolutely loves the messy sensory experiences with paint, sand, rice, coffee granules, orange peels, feathers and glue.
 He goes through at least two changes of clothes per day!
 We’re so grateful that he gets to experience the joy of experimenting with these materials!
 Our daughter is currently interested in counting, numbers and shapes so she likes using Unifix cubes and geoboards.
 Her favourite part of the week is a tie between the outdoor water play and walks to the field.
 We also look forward to cultural celebrations such as the MidAutumn Festival lantern walk and making mooncakes.